 degrees at BYU Marriott

-Master of accountancy The abbreviation MAcc is preferred.
-Always prefix MAcc with a, not an.
+master of accountancy The abbreviation MAcc is preferred.
+Always precede MAcc with a, not an.

-Master of business administration The abbreviation MBA is preferred.
-Always prefix MBA with an.
+master of business administration The abbreviation MBA is preferred.
+Always precede MBA with an.
 Executive MBA students earn master of business administration degrees, not executive master of business administration degrees.

-Master of information systems management The abbreviation MISM is preferred.
-Always prefix MISM with an.
+master of information systems management The abbreviation MISM is preferred.
+Always precede MISM with an.

-Master of public administration The abbreviation MPA is preferred.
-Always prefix MPA with an.
+master of public administration The abbreviation MPA is preferred.
+Always precede MPA with an.
 Executive MPA students earn master of public administration degrees, not executive master of public administration degrees.